 If you want to give it a once-over, you can grab the datasheet here.

 I recently found myself with some spare weekend time and considering the unseasonably nice weather, I decided there was no time like the present to take a roll along with me for a bracket test.
 Bracketing isn’t a regular practice for me but considering that this is a rather unique film, I thought it best to find out how it performs today before going mad with my remaining rolls.

-The ISO 100 shots really surprised me, as I wasn’t expecting to find so much detail in the shadows.
+The EI 100 shots really surprised me, as I wasn’t expecting to find so much detail in the shadows.
 In addition, the lower contrast of these shots has a certain appeal that might lend itself to a darkroom print.

 I’ll leave you to make up your own mind but heartily recommend you grab a roll or two if you find it flying about on that auction site, or elsewhere on the web.

 Time to let the images do the talking.

 I’ll leave you to draw your own conclusions but I for one like how this film renders and look forward to finishing the last remaining rolls I have on hand.

 EMULSIVE is all about knowledge transfer and developing more of it across the film photography community.